OPA extends our thanks to Merck Canada for their assistance

 It is estimated that 75% of Canadians will develop at least one HPV infection in their lifetime.

-HPV affects both genders, and can cause genital warts and nine types of cancers:
+HPV affects both genders, and can cause genital warts and many types of cancers:

 Approximately 90% of cervical cancers are believed to be caused by HPV.3